Bitcoin Hard Fork: A Comprehensive Guide

 Hard forks occur due to disagreements within the Bitcoin community about its future direction.
 These disagreements can stem from various factors:

-When these disagreements can't be resolved, a hard fork can split the community and create two separate chains.
+When these disagreements can’t be resolved, a hard fork can split the community and create two separate chains, reflecting deeper debates within Bitcoin's governance process over protocol changes and network direction.

 Implications of a Hard Fork